velwinestates/Velwinestates/server/DATA_STORAGE_GUIDE.md

-# Data Storage Guide - Ullavar Connect
+# Data Storage Guide - Uzhavar Connect

-This document explains where all form submission data is stored when users fill out forms on the Ullavar Connect platform.
+This document explains where all form submission data is stored when users fill out forms on the Uzhavar Connect platform.

 ## 📁 Storage Locations